s7kala/chip8/README.md

 # chip8
-A simple CHIP-8 proccesor emulator and assembler
+A CHIP-8 interpreter and processor emulator